nicklin-sjsu/file-store/README.md

 This sample includes:

 * README.md - this file
-* .ebextensions/ - this directory contains the configuration files that AWS Elastic Beanstalk will deploy your Express service
+* app.js - this file contains the code for your application
+* appspec.yml - this file is used by AWS CodeDeploy when deploying the web application to EC2
 * package.json - this file contains various metadata relevant to your Node.js
   application such as dependencies
+* public/ - this directory contains static web assets used by your application
-* server.js - this file contains the code for your service
+* scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance
 * tests/ - this directory contains unit tests for your application
 * template.yml - this file contains the description of AWS resources used by AWS CloudFormation to deploy your infrastructure